Date founded: October 24, 1902

 National website: http://www.lambda1975.org/

-Overview: On December 1, 1975 fourteen men created an organization founded on the ideals of: Academic Excellence, Brotherhood, Leadership, Latino Unity. and Service.
-On a daily basis, our brothers live up to these ideals, as set forth by fourteen young Latino men decades ago.
-At the undergraduate level, our brothers are active within the Fraternity and in other student organizations.
-Our brothers perform community service, promote our culture by sponsoring events, which highlight and celebrate our heritage, participate in educational workshops, and enjoy many social programs.
-As a result of their active participation in every aspect of college life, our undergraduates are developing their organizational, communication, and leadership skills, all while pursuing the coveted diploma.
-Known as the Lambdas nationwide, our hard work and perseverance comes from receiving the training and competence at a national level to serve as the future leaders of our brotherhood, community, and nation.
-Since our founding, Lambda Theta Phi Latin Fraternity Inc. has established chapters in every region of the country at both the undergraduate and professional levels.
-Our brotherhood continues to provide the necessary skills and resources for the advancement and empowerment of our people and for the betterment of this nation.
-Our illustrious history is not only our past but also our guiding light to the future.
-As the first Latino organization, we overcame many obstacles.
-Not having much guidance in our formative stages, we persevered and became stronger.
-Lambda is the product of vision, strength, and unity.
-Our history serves as a legacy and testament to our accomplishments and greatness.
+Overview: On December 1, 1975 fourteen men created an organization founded on the ideals of: Academic Excellence, Brotherhood, Leadership, Latino Unity, and Service.
+Today, brothers live up to these ideals on a daily basis by being active within the Fraternity and in other student organizations.
+They perform community service, promote their heritage by sponsoring cultural events, participate in educational workshops, and enjoy many social programs.
+By being active participants in every aspect of college life, undergraduates are developing their organizational, communication, and leadership skills as they pursue the coveted diploma.
+Known as the Lambdas nationwide, the brothers' hard work and perseverance comes from receiving the training and competence at a national level to serve as the future leaders of our brotherhood, community, and nation.
+Lambda Theta Phi Latin Fraternity Inc. has established chapters in every region of the country at both the undergraduate and professional levels.
+Their illustrious history is not only their past but also their guiding light to the future.

 President contact: Adam Molina, email@example.com